verus-lang/verus/source/error_report/README.md

 Run `cargo build --release`, which should generate the `error_report` executable in `./target/release/`.
 Then you can run error_report on any directory that you run `verus`, or use the `--error-report` flag in verus.
-This should generate a zip file that contains necessary files to replicate the error
+This generates a zip file that contains both the necessary files to replicate the error
-and an `error_report.toml` file that has the error message and version info.
+and an `error_report.toml` file tracking other useful information, such as version info, and output from Verus.